Search This Blog

 • Collecting requirements is the foundational step in software engineering.

-• It ensures the final product meets the needs of its users and stakeholders.
+• It ensures that the final product meets the needs of its users and stakeholders.

 • Without a clear understanding of what needs to be built, a project is likely to fail, resulting in a product that is either unusable, over budget, or delivered late.

-• There are typically two main types of requirements in software engineering: functional and non-functional.
+• There are typically two main types of requirements in software engineering: user requirements and system requirements.
+System requirements are further classified into functional and non-functional.

 Functional Requirements: